Answers to the COVID-19 Vaccine Questions

 When will MAO be offering the COVID vaccine?

-We will keep our MAOI.ORG website updated, and follow guidance from the
+We will keep our MAOI.ORG website updated, and follow guidance from the State of Alabama and the CDC on distribution and allocation of vaccines as they are made available.

 ADDED RESOURCES FOR YOU